itowlson/spin-pluginify/README.md

-# `spin-pluginify` - a Spin plugin to help build Spin plugins
+# Spin `pluginify` - a Spin plugin to help build Spin plugins

 This is a [Spin](https://developer.fermyon.com/spin/index) plugin that helps with the inner loop of Spin plugin development by creating the tar file and manifest for you.